America's youngest congresswoman launches term with radical plan - AFP | This Kiji

 Undeterred by her youth

-Ever since her surprise victory during Democratic primaries in June over Joseph Crowley, who had run unopposed for more than a decade and was seen as a contender to become the next speaker of the House of Representatives.
+Ocasio-Cortez's surprise victory during Democratic primaries in June over Joseph Crowley has made her a key figure of the liberal wing of the party.
+Crowley had run unopposed for more than a decade and was seen as a contender to become the next speaker of the House of Representatives.

-The victory has made her a key figure of the liberal wing of the party, and Ocasio-Cortez has demonstrated more than once that she can respond swiftly to her detractors.
+She rarely attacks President Donald Trump -- but when questioned, she told CBS there was "no question" he was a racist.

+"The president certainly didn't invent racism.
+But he's certainly given a voice to it and expanded it and created a platform for those things," she said.

 On Friday, a video released online by a detractor showing a young Ocasio-Cortez dancing with fellow Boston University students to the Phoenix song "Lisztomania" in a remake of a mashup of scenes from the Brat Pack movies.